elzaguillot/elzaguillot.github.io/index.md

-Following an engineering degree in modeling biological systems, a master degree in modeling complex systems and a PhD in statistics, my research focuses on modeling human systems (culture, languages, societies, demography) using population genetics datasets.
+Following an engineering degree in modeling biological systems, a master degree in modeling complex systems and a PhD in statistics, my research focuses on modeling human and biological systems: culture, languages, societies, demography, genetics.

-## Current Projects

-### Modelling social processes and population gentics

-### Correcting gene length biases in bioinformatics
-With Jerome Goudet (UNIL) and Marc Robinson-Réchavi (UNIL)
+After 9 years in Academia I am now modelling system biology for a biomedical company.

 ## Publications